anthonyburdi/Android-Data-Logger/README.md

 License
 -------

-Copyright 2014 The Android Open Source Project, Inc.
+Some of the code is Copyright 2014 The Android Open Source Project, Inc.

-Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
+All of the code is Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file distributed with this work for additional information regarding copyright ownership.
 The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not